Health Insurance

 1. Assess Your Healthcare Needs

-• Maternity or family planning needs
+• Maternity or family planning needs.

 2. Compare Coverage and Benefits

-• Prescription drugs
+• Prescription drug coverage.

-• Rehabilitation and therapy
+• Rehabilitation and other ongoing therapies.

 3. Check the Network of Providers